thinkful-ei-iguana/mason-capstone-server-project-1/README.md

 GET | /alerts/contact-alerts | gets users contact alerts
 GET | /alerts/:alert_id | gets alert by id
 PATCH | /alerts/:alert_id | patches alert_active from 'Emergency' (true) to 'Safe' (false)
+POST | /auth/sign-up | posts a new user info and hashed password to users database POST | /auth/login | posts login credentials (email/password) which is then compared to the user credentials in the users database